ankumar/architecture/Patterns/Stuff.md

 ##
 ![](../images/Cloud%20Native%20Architecture.png)

-**Development + Security + Finance + Operations**, being mindful of **Flow**, breaking down dependencies & silos, increasing agility, keeping costs under control & the focus on delivering business value, set of abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities.
+Considering agility & silos, being mindful of Flow **Development + Security + Finance + Operations**, breaking down dependencies, keeping costs under control & the focus on delivering business value.

+set of Abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities.
 * Many Teams, each working on different areas of the Product
 * Teams need to control their own development, deployment, and scale
 * Without having to co-ordinate their changes with other teams